How to interface HCSR04 sensor with STM32

 - Also make sure the TIMx Capture Compare interrupt is enabled.
 You can enable the Global interrupt also, if you don’t see this option

 - Pin PA8 -> is automatically selected as TIM1_CH1 pin.
-I will use it as the ECHO Pin
+We will use it as the ECHO Pin

 - Pin PA9 -> will be use as TRIG Pin, so select it as the output.